Want to Stand Out at a Craft Show? Try these Display Tricks

 • Repeat shapes within your display (e.g. create a pyramid shape by stacking bars of soap on risers.
 Repeat that pyramid shape using jars of cream and bottles of bubble bath)

-Odd numbers tend to be more pleasing so if you’re going to repeat an element, repeating it 3, 5 or 7 times is the way to go.
+Odd numbers tend to be more pleasing so repeating and element 3, 5 or 7 times is the way to go.

 More examples are shared in the free email challenge: 5 DAYS TO A STANDOUT DISPLAY.